 Late March: Letters sent out to all applicants with an offer (or otherwise) of places conditional on GCSE results

 May: Invitation to Sixth Form Induction Days sent to students.
 Sixth Form Information Pack sent to parents

-June: Tuesday 25th and Wednesday 26th June students attend a two-day Sixth Form Induction Programme including taster lessons on their chosen subjects
+June: Monday 22nd and Tuesday 23rd June students attend a two-day Sixth Form Induction Programme including taster lessons on their chosen subjects

 If you have any questions at all concerning applications to The Sixth Form at Beechen Cliff, please contact: